Inviting Your Bot to Your Server

 If you don't see any servers when trying to invite the bot:

-• Try logging out and back in to Discord
+• Log out and back in to Discord

-• Check if you're using the correct Discord account
+• Check that you're using the correct Discord account

 Bot Shows Offline